-The designated lead staff and governors are also responsible for Children Looked After (CLA).
-All CLA students have a Personal Education Plan (PEP), which is part of the child's care plan.
+The designated lead staff and governors are also responsible for Looked after Children.
+All looked after children have a Personal Education Plan (PEP), which is part of the child's care plan.
 This is reviewed termly.
 Advice and support are available through the virtual school and virtual head teacher.
-Please see the LBS guidance on 'Virtual School Guidance' for more details.